lidofinance/wc_rotation_scripts/local-test.md

 yarn send-deposit-txs data/validator_keys/<FILE_NAME_FROM_PREVIOUS_STEP>
 ```

 Step 9.
-Wait while CL reaches deposits on EL and then fetch validators by withdrawal credentials from EL and CL nodes and fill a file with validator indexes to rotate
+Wait for finality on CL and then fetch validators by withdrawal credentials from EL and CL nodes and fill a file with validator indexes to rotate

 ```bash
 yarn fetch-validators-by-wc -w 0x00e4ef670e3a6795beae66c301a04e914f096b2496026a9d96be723beafa2e1b data/testnet-validators.csv